5 yen coin: Reiwa

 The following are circulation dates in the reign of the current Emperor.
-Naruhito's accession to the Crysanthemum Throne took place on May 1, 2019, and he was formally enthroned on October 22, 2019.
+Naruhito's accession to the Chrysanthemum Throne took place on May 1, 2019, and he was formally enthroned on October 22, 2019.
 Coins for this period all begin with the Japanese symbol 令和 (Reiwa).
 The inaugural year coin (2019) was marked 元 (first) and debuted during the summer of that year.